Kong/docs.konghq.com/app/konnect/service-hub/index.md

 ## Dev Portal

-The ServiceHub natively integrates the Dev Portal into Service configuration.
+ServiceHub natively integrates the Dev Portal into Service configuration.
-Admins can publish Services directly from the ServiceHub to the Dev Portal, where application developers can search, discover, and consume existing Services.
+Admins can publish Services directly from ServiceHub to the Dev Portal, where application developers can search, discover, and consume existing Services.

 The Dev Portal in {{site.konnect_product_name}} contains an API catalog, allowing you to document all of your Services and their versions.

-Through the ServiceHub, publish your Service to the Dev Portal and set up the following for any Service:
+Through ServiceHub, publish your Service to the Dev Portal and set up the following for any Service:
 * **Markdown documentation**: A description of your Service.
-Applies to the whole Service package.
+Applies to every Service version.
 * **Version spec**: An OpenAPI (Swagger) document in YAML or JSON format.
 Applies to a specific Service version.